Child Custody Lawyer in Reading, PA

 Custodial arrangements can be quite complicated and varied, depending on the status of communication between you and your former partner.
 Custody will be determined in court, dictating whether parents will receive joint or sole custody, and what restrictions will be put into place.
 To ensure the rights of you and your child are fully supported, trust the Law Office of Nikolas D. Capitano, The Leges Group LLC to provide you with the most dedicated child custody attorney in Reading.

-Call us today at (610) 200-6665 to get a free 15-minute phone call consultation with our compassionate family lawyer in Berks County.
+Call us today at (610) 200-6665 to get a free 15-minute phone call consultation with our compassionate child custody lawyer in Berks County.

 Determining a Child’s Best Interest